Not Just Advice – Legal Strategy That Works

 There is no minimum amount.
 Bearing in mind that the money will be lost if the detainee breaches their bail conditions, the financial supporter should not promise more money that they can afford to lose.
 This will vary between different people depending on their financial circumstances.
 The financial supporter must be able to show that the money is their personal funds and they can spend it as they wish.
 The money must also have been in a UK bank account for a minimum period of 90 days.
 If the financial supporter is unable to produce the last three months bank statements, payslips may be accepted as an alternative.
 If the detainee complies with their bail conditions, and the bail period comes to an end either because stay is granted or ultimately refused, the financial support will not lose the funds.

-If you comply with all of the conditions your of release |
+If you comply with all of the conditions of your release

-Your financial supporter will not be required to give money to the Tribunal or to Home Office. |
+Your financial supporter will not be required to give money to the Tribunal or to Home Office.

-If you do not comply with the conditions of your release |
+If you do not comply with the conditions of your release

-The Home Office or the Tribunal will take the appropriate steps to recover the money owed from your financial supporter. |
+The Home Office or the Tribunal will take the appropriate steps to recover the money owed from your financial supporter.

-If you are granted permission to stay within the UK or are removed from the country |
+If you are granted permission to stay within the UK or are removed from the country

-Your financial supporter’s responsibility to you ends and they are no longer at any financial risk. |
+Your financial supporter’s responsibility to you ends and they are no longer at any financial risk.

 Why bail is refused